-At Koester & Bradley, a large percentage of our personal injury arise form auto accidents.
+At Koester & Bradley, a large percentage of our personal injury arise from auto accidents.
 We see many common themes such as distracted driving, speeding, and even projectiles from children in rear seats.
-Learning abut the causes of Illinois car accidents is a great way to minimize the chances of accidents for cautious drivers. --Tom Koester, Partner, Koester & Bradley LLP
+Learning about the causes of Illinois car accidents is a great way to minimize the chances of accidents for cautious drivers. --Tom Koester, Partner, Koester & Bradley LLP

 Koester & Bradley Discusses How and When Auto Accident Happen

 Auto mishaps are the leading cause of death among individuals aged 1 to 34 years old nationally.
 The same general pattern holds true for Illinois as a state and also Champaign County and Central Illinois where Koester & Bradley focuses its personal injury practice.
 Over 40,000 individuals each year in the United States die as a result of auto accidents.
 While these statistics might be frightening, a simple understanding of the threats of motor vehicle and truck accidents can aid you in planning trips to minimize threats of potential crashes.

 According to information from the National Freeway Website Traffic Safety Administration (NHTSA), automobile accidents are most likely to happen:

 According to statistics, the majority of deadly car accident occur between the hours of 6 p.m. and 12 a.m.
 This should really be no surprise since this is when most people are the most tired.
 28% of all fatal traffic crashes occur during this time frame.
 As nighttime sets in, there are typically more intoxicated or impaired drivers on the roads.
 The second most unsafe time of day is between the hours of 3 p.m. and 6 p.m.
 16% of all fatal traffic crashes occur during this time frame.
 These times of day tend to me more harmful due to the number of drivers hitting the road, e.g. “heavy traffic” for commuters coming home from work.